Hirlam/HarmonieConfig/README.md

 - Add schema for codetype obstype from the ECMWF odb json files.
 - Add schema for submit.ecgb-cca submit.LinuxPC etc.
 - Add schema for submission.db information
-- Add schema fro build configation including compiler options
+- Add schema fro build configuration including compiler options
 - Add schema for selection mechanism for VarBC predictors
 - Add schema for MARS request files
 - Add schema for ECMWF cycles.
 This should allow e.g. to validate BDINT etc. better.
 Also it should warn if ECMWF cycles changes during the time range (DTGBEG DTGEND).
 - Add schema for ecflow  tasks/families (document input output, such that the graphviz figure can be generated automatically)`
 - Add schema for harmonie testbed (Harmonie_configurations.pm)

 ## to do in Harmonie